VerdantFox/blog_posts/posts/0014_hot_reload/hot_reload.md

 3. Turn off caching in your browser

+    **NOTE:** This third step _might_ not be necessary for you.
+Playing around with browser-sync, it appears to usually not cache static files.
+However, it doesn't seem like cache-prevention works 100% of the time, so I'll include this option just in case.

     By default, browsers will cache static files.
-Therefore, you might not see changes to CSS and JavaScript files reflected in the browser, as the browser will use the stale cached version after the first load.
-To fix this, you will need to turn off caching in your browser.
+Therefore, you might not see changes to CSS and JavaScript files reflected in the browser, as the browser will use the stale, cached version after the first load.
+To fix this, you might need to turn off caching in your browser.
 For Chrome, you can do this with the following steps:

     1. Open the browser to `http://localhost:3000`
     2. Right-click on the browser page
     3. Click "Inspect" to open dev tools
     4. Navigate to the "Network" tab
     5. Check "Disable cache"

+    **NOTE:** If you do need this step, disabling the cache this way **only applies while dev tools remains open**.

 4. Update your files as needed and see the changes **automatically** reflected in the browser—no manual intervention required.